 A powerful and award-winning financial tool, IFFIm gives Gavi access to funding when it is needed most.
-Vaccine Bonds have raised over US$ 6.4 billion from investors, making large volumes of funds immediately available for Gavi programmes.
+Vaccine Bonds have raised nearly US$ 7.9 billion from investors, making large volumes of funds immediately available for Gavi programmes.
 This saves more lives faster.

 With this solid financial base and the World Bank as its Treasury Manager, IFFIm is rated AA- / Aa1 / AA by Fitch Ratings, Moody’s Investor Service and Standard & Poor’s.
 IFFIm consistently earns an A/A+ rating from the UK’s Department for International Development (DFID).